CES Cares: Advocates for Good

 “I’m not sure this year we’d have been able to have a backpack drive of any sorts without having such a steady, dedicated partner.
 The fact that our clients can rely on CES to do this each year is huge for us.”

 Since 2016, City Electric Supply has been a proud sponsoring partner of DCAC and their Back to School event.
 Over the last four years, CES has provided more than 6,500 backpacks and $200,000 in charitable contributions.
-The backpacks and school supplies go straight to the children at DCAC, and they also receive some motivational notes written by CES employees, inspiring them to have an awesome school year.
+The backpacks and school supplies go straight to the children at DCAC.
+They also receive some motivational notes written by CES employees, inspiring them to have an awesome school year.

 “Because we do this every year, we’re able to give these families some stability, something they can count on,” Sarah said.
 “It helps them get through the harder parts of life because it’s just one less thing they have to worry about, especially during such a challenging time like the beginning of a new school year.”

 However, this year’s Back to School drive looked a little different.
 There’s usually a bookfair and activities to get kids excited about the new school year.
-But because of COVID-19, the dedicated volunteers and staff handed out backpacks and supplies in the hot Texas sun as families drove up (and through) the event.
+But because of COVID-19, the dedicated volunteers and staff handed out backpacks and supplies in the hot Texas sun.
+Families drove up (and through) the event.

 “We decided the best way to distribute the backpacks and supplies would be in a drive-through format,” Sarah said.
 “We did it in late July, the same time we normally do it.
 But at the time, schools hadn’t even announced when they were going to open or what their new schedule looked like for the year.”